mananarr/public-s3-to-account/README.md

 # Public S3 to Account ID

-A python script to enumerate the AWS Account ID from a public S3 bucket/object.
+A python script to enumerate the AWS Account ID from a Public S3 bucket/object.

 # Setup